etopuz/Survival-Game/README.md

 # Survival Game
   This game is a Survival Game developing with Unity.
-Currently not finished and not avaliable to play.
+Currently not finished and not available to play.
 ## Unity Version
 Unity 2018.4.26f1
  <br>